Etta Haynie Maddox: Suffrage activism

 Maddox and her sister, Emma Maddox Funck, had been participating in the suffrage movement long before she determined to become an attorney and win the right of Maryland women to practice law.
 Both were involved in the Maryland Suffrage Association in 1894.
 She was engaged in a variety of roles including chairwoman of legislative work and corresponding secretary.
 Maddox was known for attending almost every suffrage case hearing during General Assembly sessions starting in 1908 over a period of years.
 This study of individual judges on the bench may have honed her legal skills leading to a more informed strategy when approaching the court herself.

 Maddox is known for writing the first suffrage bill submitted to the Maryland legislature on February 23, 1910.
 She led the hearing in support of suffrage for her state along with other prominent suffragists in the movement.
 Leaders and speakers were bolstered by the presence of 400 suffragists at the hearing.
 Speakers extolling the benefits of suffrage for Marylanders included her sister, Emma Maddox Funck, Reverend Anna Howard Shaw, and Reverend Dr. John Roach Straton.
 Reverend Shaw's words about women entering the workforce as the twentieth century began were particularly powerful.
 Nonetheless, the bill was tabled the following month.
 But the failure of the legislature to pass a suffrage bill did not prevent Maddox from continuing to fight for change in Maryland.

-Maddox died at her sister's home in 1933.